PandemicPreventionInstitute/NGS-Capacity-map/README.md

 ### **Methods**
 To get started with the NGS Capacity project, review the NGS methodologies.
-A deep-dive of the NGS Capacity map methodologies can be found under the ```NGS_Methods``` repository.
+A deep-dive of the NGS Capacity map methodologies can be found under the ```methods``` repository.
 A more conciser version of the methodologies can be found at the following links:
 <br> [Overview of NGS Capacity concepts, data, methods, and metrics](https://public.flourish.studio/visualisation/8647680/)
 <br> [Classification Scheme](https://public.flourish.studio/visualisation/8604436/)